 Allen Plaza’s new green roof has replaced approximately 70% of the impervious concrete surface with plants.

 According to Henry, “The green roof system acts like a sponge, soaking up rainfall and reducing the runoff from the site, having a positive impact on local water quality.
 In addition, the plants beautify and help to cool the rooftop, making it an enjoyable gathering place for students and administrators.”

 The modular green roof system was delivered fully grown by Corso’s Perennials, the regional grower for the LiveRoof system, and was installed by a collaborative effort between Leo J. Roth Corporation and R.M.
 Landscape.
 The green roof design and plant selection were completed by the firm Joy Kuebler Landscape Architect (JKLA).

-According to Corso’s, 35 different plant species are included in the green roof system which totals 5300 square feet in size.
+The green roof includes 35 different plant species and totals 5300 square feet in size.